-B. Parking at the designated area outside the ferry terminal in Mersing costs up to RM 18 per night.
+Parking at the designated area outside Mersing Harbour Centre costs up to RM 18 per night.
 The car park is fenced off and secure, but tends to be full during weekends and holidays.
-That said, come and see us at ferry ticket collection counter number 1, because chances are we can get your car in.
-Click here for more details.
+That said, come and see us at ferry ticket collection counter number 1, because chances are we can get your car parked.
+Click here

 Book your favorite Tioman hotel here...

 The only vaccination requirements For West Malaysia are yellow fever for infected areas.
 Cholera, smallpox and malaria have largely been eliminated.
 That said, if you're going jungle trekking in remote areas, then best bring malaria pills.